ZIMBABYE – The Trip

 Great Zimbabwe National Monument

 WHS.
-The capital of the Queen of Sheba, according to an age-old legend – are a unique testimony to the Bantu civilization of the Shona.
+The capital of the Queen of Sheba, according to an age-old legend – is a unique testimony to the Bantu civilization of the Shona.
 The city, which covers an area of nearly 80 ha, was an important trading centre and was renowned from the Middle Ages onwards.

-Stop at the entrance to buy the ticket – $15 entry and $6 for a guide.
+Stop at the entrance to buy the ticket – $15 for entry and $6 for a guide.
 My guide was Miriam who had a 4-year tourism degree and a 4-year education degree.

 30 km from Masvingo at 1100 m.
 Built between 1100 and 1450 AD, extends over almost 800 ha and is divided into three groups: the Hill Ruins, the Great Enclosure and the Valley Ruins.

-The Hill Ruins, huge granite mass atop a spur; continuously inhabited from the 11th to 15th centuries.
+The Hill Ruins, a huge granite mass atop a spur; continuously inhabited from the 11th to 15th centuries.
 Rough granite rubble-stone blocks form distinct enclosures, accessed by narrow, partly covered, passageways.
-This acropolis is generally considered a ‘royal city’; the west enclosure is thought to have been the residence of successive chiefs and the east enclosure, where six steatite upright posts topped with birds were found, considered to serve a ritual purpose.
+This acropolis is generally considered a ‘royal city’; the west enclosure is thought to have been the residence of successive chiefs and the east enclosure, where six steatite upright posts topped with birds were found, is considered to serve a ritual purpose.
 Walk up the “ancient path” that goes through a very narrow gap between two giant boulders.
-The modern path near the ruins was called the Watergate path as it was used to access a spring.
+The modern path near the ruins was called the Watergate Path as it was used to access a spring.
 I went up and down the ancient path.

 The museum has several dioramas, tools, and most importantly, all 8 royal posts (one for each of the 8 kings) carved with bird heads, wings and chevron markings.
 All but one (a replica) had been repatriated from foreign museums.
 There were no lights in the museum so we saw things by the light of our phones.

 The Great Enclosure, an ellipsis, is located to the south of the hill and dates to the 14th century.
 It was built of cut granite blocks, laid in regular courses, and contains a series of daga-hut living quarters, a community area, and a narrow passage leading to a high conical tower.
 The bricks (daga) were made from a mixture of granitic sand and clay.
-Huts were built within the stone enclosure walls; inside each community area other walls mark off each family’s area, generally comprising a kitchen, two living huts and a court.
+Huts were built within the stone enclosure walls; inside each community area, other walls marked off each family’s area, generally comprising a kitchen, two living huts and a court.
 The 200 m long walls are an astonishing 11 metres tall, 5 m wide at the base and with a few ventilation holes.

 The Valley Ruins are houses that date to the 19th century – most brick, dry stone masonry walls. high standard of craftsmanship, incorporating an impressive display of chevron and chequered wall decorations.

 In the 14th century, it was the principal city of a major state extending over the gold-rich plateaux; its population exceeded 10,000 inhabitants.
-About 1450, the capital was abandoned because the hinterland could no longer furnish food for the overpopulated city and because of deforestation.
-The resulting migration benefited Khami, which became the most influential city in the region, but signaled waning political power.
+In about 1450, the capital was abandoned because the hinterland could no longer furnish food for the overpopulated city and because of deforestation.
+The resulting migration benefited Khami, which became the most influential city in the region, but signalled waning political power.
 When in 1505 the Portuguese settled in Sofala, the region was divided between the rival powers of the kingdoms of Torwa and Mwene-Mutapa.

 Archaeological excavations have revealed glass beads and porcelain from China and Persia, and gold and Arab coins from Kilwa which testify to the extent of long-standing trade with the outer world.
 Other evidence, including potsherds and ironware, gives a further insight to the property’s socio-economic complexity and about farming and pastoral activities.
 A monumental granite cross, located at a traditionally revered and sacred spiritual site, also illustrates community contact with missionaries.